 Some tests ("allof" and "anyof", which implement logical "and" and logical "or", respectively) may require more than a single test as an argument.
-The test-list syntax element provides a way of grouping tests.
+The test-list syntax element provides a way of grouping tests as a comma-separated list in parentheses.

-Example: if anyof (not exists ["From", "Date"], header :contains "from" "fool@example.edu") { discard; }
+Example: if anyof (not exists ["From", "Date"], header :contains "from" "fool@example.com") { discard; }